 Although Coinbase alone will allow you to buy and sell Bitcoin, it’s also worth signing up to its linked exchange platform, Coinbase Pro, which will give you greater control over your purchases.

-If you would rather take a more direct route in buying Bitcoin, you can opt to use a peer to peer service such as LocalBitcoin or BitQuick.
+If you would rather take a more direct route in buying Bitcoin, you can opt to use a peer-to-peer service such as LocalBitcoin or BitQuick.
 They offer a wider array of payment options and let you purchase Bitcoin directly from a seller without the exchange middleman.
-If you do opt to use these and plan to trade in person, make sure to meet in safe place.
+If you do opt to use these and plan to trade in person, make sure to meet in a safe place.

 Step 3: Select your payment method